TigerTechie12/TigerTechie12/README.md

 **About Me:**

-* 🔭 **I’m currently working on** ChatPay (an E2EE conversational commerce platform) and laying the groundwork for RouteLLM.
+* 🔭 **I’m currently working on** CurrentDEX (a decentralized exchange platform) and laying the groundwork for RouteLLM.
 * 👯 **I’m looking to collaborate on** Web3 hackathon projects, scalable decentralized applications, and early-stage AI integrations.
 * 🤝 **I’m looking for help with** mastering ElysiaJS, advanced system architecture, and best practices in AI development.
 * 🌱 **I’m currently learning** applied AI for software development, alongside WebSockets and Redis optimization.